 - Use a toothpick to apply adhesive to the center of the bottom petal piece, the bottom of the middle petal piece, and the center of the stamen piece.
 Wait 2 minutes for the glue to get tacky.

 - Stack the petal pieces, then place the gold bead in the center of the stamen.
 Wait at least 30 minutes to dry.

 - Apply glue to the center of the flower and the bottom of the stamen.
 Wait 2 minutes for it to get tacky, then attach.

-- Apply glue to the bottom of the finished flower and the top of the ring blank.
+- Next, apply glue to the bottom of the finished flower and the top of the ring blank.
 Wait for it to get tacky and attach.

-- Allow ring to dry at least 24 hours before wearing.
+- Allow your ring to dry at least 24 hours before wearing it.

 For a visual guide to making your DIY flower ring, follow our step-by-step photo tutorial!

 Download the SVG version to use with a machine or the PDF if you are cutting by hand.
 Find guidance to cut the shrink film with a machine in the printable instructions below.
 Or print the template directly onto the shrink film if you are using an inkjet printer.